Seamless Mosaic Internals

 • the validity maskdstAlpha=True yields an alpha band that is 0 on nodata / outside-coverage pixels, so the alpha channel is the validity mask (no manual mask-band read).
 This mirrors the warp seam already used by _warped_resolution.

-RGB comes from the dataset’s get_default_display_bands() (1 band → grayscale, 3 → RGB), contrast-stretched per band over the valid pixels (2–98 percentile).
+RGB comes from the dataset’s get_default_display_bands() (1 band → grayscale, 3 → RGB), contrast-stretched per band (2–98 percentile).
 Invalid pixels are forced fully clear (0,0,0,0) so nothing bleeds under a transparent alpha.
 It is Qt-free (produces a NumPy array) so it is unit-testable without a running app and can run on a background thread; the view wraps the array into a QImage on the GUI thread.

-The per-scene cache and composite()#
+The tiled cache and composite()#

 The Geometry Overlay (Vector Layer)#